 Organise social events to foster team building and employee engagement.
 Social gatherings provide an opportunity for employees to relax and bond with their colleagues, which can help improve motivation and work performance.
 Plan regular events such as team building activities, company parties or off-site activities to help employees feel connected to the company and to each other.

-In addition to the previously mentioned strategies, incorporating technology such as StaffAny’s smart timesheet can also aid in enhancing employee engagement in human resource management.
+In addition to the previously mentioned employee engagement strategy, incorporating technology such as StaffAny’s smart timesheet can also aid to drive employee engagement in human resource management.

 The automated multi-outlet consolidation and transparency feature of the tool allows employees to monitor their performance, which can help to keep them motivated and focused.
 To learn more about how StaffAny’s smart timesheet can benefit your organisation, reach out to us for further information here!